perelin/ggj2017_dreamteam/README.md

-#rem - an exploration game about REM sleep and dream waves
+# rem - an exploration game about REM sleep and dream waves

 ![rem title screen](/images/title_screen.png)

-The game was created during the 2017 Global Game Jam (Topic "Waves") in Karlsruhe, Germany.
+The game was created during the 2017 Global Game Jam (Topic "Waves") in Karlsruhe, Germany hosted by the [GameLab Karlsruhe](http://postdigital.hfg-karlsruhe.de/gamelab/)
 For further information on the GGJ17 visit http://globalgamejam.org/2017/games/rem.

 ## Idea